This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

-- Where the Panel has taken the decision not to confirm a student's candidature, and once the student has been notified of this outcome by the School, the completed Confirmation of Candidature Report will be forwarded to Research Services.
-Within five (5) working days of receipt of the School's recommendation to terminate candidature, Research Services will write to the HDR student, with a copy to the HDR Coordinator and Principal Supervisor, advising the student of their rights of appeal, which will be:
+- Where the Panel has taken the decision not to confirm a Student's candidature, and once the Student has been notified of this outcome by the School, the completed Confirmation of Candidature Report will be forwarded to Research Services.
+Within five (5) Working Days of receipt of the School's recommendation to terminate candidature, Research Services will write to the HDR Student, with a copy to the School HDR Coordinator and Principal Supervisor, advising the Student of their rights of appeal, which will be:

 - The decision of the School can be appealed to the Graduate Research Subcommittee;

-- The decision of the Graduate Research Subcommittee can be appealed to the [Undefined Division/Position]Office of the Pro Vice-Chancellor (Research), whose determination will constitute the final institutional determination of the matter;
+- The decision of the Graduate Research Subcommittee can be appealed to the Deputy Vice-Chancellor Research, whose determination will constitute the final institutional determination of the matter;

 - Any avenues of appeal to external agencies;

 - Appeal the NSW Ombudsman on matters of process only.

 - In writing to appellants, Research Services will include a copy of the completed Confirmation of Candidature Report, a summary of the reasons why this decision has been reached, any further option for appeal, and information about where to get advice and support.

 - Student Visa Holder’s must not have their candidature terminated until all avenues of appeal are exhausted.